SUSE-Cloud/socok8s/doc/source/suse-ecp/ose-configure.rst

 is |socok8s_workspace_default| on `localhost`.
 The default name can be changed via the environment variable `SOCOK8S_ENVNAME`

 This workspace is structured like an `ansible-runner` directory.

-It therefore contains:
+It contains:

 * an `inventory` folder
 * an `env` folder.

-Additionally, this folder must contain extra files necessary for the deployment, like the `ses_config.yml` and the `kubeconfig` files.
+This folder must also contain extra files necessary for the deployment, such as the `ses_config.yml` and the `kubeconfig` files.

 Configure the inventory
 -----------------------

-If you are bringing your own cluster, create an inventory based on our example, located in the `examples` folder.
+If you are bringing your own cluster, create an inventory based on our example located in the `examples` folder.

 .. literalinclude:: ../../../examples/workdir/inventory/hosts.yml

-As you can see, this inventory only contains the group names.
+This inventory only contains the group names.

-For each group, a `hosts:` key should be added, with, as value, each of the hosts you will need.
+For each group, a `hosts:` key must be added, with, as value, each of the hosts you will need.
 For example:

 .. code-block:: yaml

    caasp-admin:
      hosts:
-       jevrard-57997-admin-x6sugiws4g34:
+       my_user-57997-admin-x6sugiws4g34:
          ansible_host: 10.86.1.144

 See also